adysingh5711/kattal.ai/README.md

 - Next.js 14+ with App Router
 - LangChain for document processing and RAG (Retrieval Augmented Generation)
 - Pinecone for vector storage
-- OpenAI for embeddings and chat completions
+- Ollama for local embeddings
 - Tailwind CSS for styling
 - shadcn/ui components